 Tie rod holes are also a significant problem for homeowners with older foundations.
 These holes are typically left over from when the foundation was poured.
 Wood beams were placed to create the molding for the foundation.
 Water can leak through these after the molding was removed, causing unsightly damage in your basement.

 It can be extremely tough to fix a crack.
 Many homeowners will buy a cheap epoxy or basement waterproofing paint to try and resolve the problem.
 Some homeowners even purchase grout in an attempt to fill the hole or crack.
-The worst case scenario involves buying plugs to go into your tie rod holes.
+The worst-case scenario involves buying plugs to go into your tie rod holes.
 At StayDry® we have found that the best case scenario involves using our industry leading polyurethane crack injection.

 Our Industry Leading Polyurethane Injection Method

 Your StayDry® foundation repair specialist will start with a temporary surface bond to help cover the crack or tie rod hole.
-Afterwards, for cracks, we drill a hole every 12 inches along the crack where brass packer ports for the injection machine to attach to.
+Afterward, for cracks, we drill a hole every 12 inches along the crack where brass packer ports for the injection machine to attach to.
 Then, we begin filling the crack with our polyurethane material.
 The StayDry® specialist will work up and down the length of the crack, ensuring that every part of the crack is evenly filled.
 The material will dry within 24-48 hours leaving your holes and cracks evenly sealed.

 The Cost of Ignoring a Damaged Foundation